 To put it simply, the researchers used brain clocks to understand what makes the brain more resilient and what causes it to age faster.

-The team involved about 1,400 volunteers from various countries.
+The study involved about 1,400 volunteers from various countries.
 Among them were professional tango dancers, musicians, artists, and gamers, as well as non-professionals with no experience in these creative fields.

 What Did the Scientists Discover?

-According to Coronel and Ibáñez, the team aimed to determine whether creative hobbies are not just a form of entertainment but also biologically beneficial activities for the brain.
-To do this, the scientists examined how affects the brain clock.
-If it indicated that a person was younger than their chronological age, it meant their brain was functioning more efficiently than expected.
+Coronel and Ibáñez say the team wanted to find out whether creative hobbies are more than entertainment — and whether they provide real biological benefits for the brain.
+To do this, the scientists examined how creativity affects the brain clock.
+If the brain clock indicated that a person was younger than their chronological age, that meant their brain was functioning more efficiently than expected.

 By applying innovative AI models to the participants, the team noticed a consistent trend across all volunteers, regardless of their field: creativity rejuvenated the brain.

-Tango dancers had brains that appeared seven years younger than their biological age.
+Tango dancers had brains that appeared seven years younger than their chronological age.
 Musicians and artists showed a difference of about five to six years, while gamers were four years younger.

 The longer the volunteers practiced their art, the more pronounced the rejuvenating effect became.
-Any creative hobby improved the collaboration of key brain areas responsible for attention and learning, as reported by Science Alert.
+Any creative hobby improved connectivity between key brain areas responsible for attention and learning, as reported by Science Alert.
 These areas typically degrade first, but creativity likely strengthens them.

 “We found that creativity protects the areas of the brain that age faster and makes communication within the brain more efficient,” noted Carlos Coronel.

-Why is this important?
-According to the scientists, this research encourages all of us to view creativity as a remarkable biological pathway to brain health and resilience.
+This matters because the research frames creativity as a biological pathway to brain health and resilience.

 So, if you’re wondering whether creativity is beneficial, the answer is a resounding yes.
 Now it’s scientifically proven.
 Every dance move, sketch, or note we create can help keep our brains feeling young.